shashank0201/CalculatorLibrary-CI/README.md

 # CalculatorLibrary-CI
-Sample Calulator library to demonstrte CI Piplines
+Sample Calulator library to demonstrte CI Piplines with auto build when commit.